NeuralEnsemble/python-neo/doc/source/core.rst

     >>> seg = Segment()
     >>> seg.analogsignals
-    # gives a list a AnalogSignals
+    # gives a list of AnalogSignals

 In the :ref:`neo_diagram` below, these *one to many* relationships are represented by cyan arrows.
 In general, an object can access its children with an attribute *childname+s* in lower case, e.g.